 - Members Rights and Remedies

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

 No special requirements

 This subject is an examination of the law of corporations.
 It begins with an overview of various business organisations and then focuses exclusively on companies.
-The unit covers the corporate regulatory system, incorporation and its implications, corporate organs and corporate governance, directors’ rights and duties, shareholders’ rights and remedies, and insolvency.
+The subject covers the corporate regulatory system, incorporation and its implications, corporate organs and corporate governance, directors’ rights and duties, shareholders’ rights and remedies, and insolvency.

 - Case Brief (10%)